 Don’t have time to read the full article?
 Check this less than 3-minute video on DevilOnWheels YouTube Channel on these essential tips for making a solo Ladakh trip.
 If you like my video, please do not forget to SUBSCRIBE to the YouTube channel.

 But, why do people plan a solo Ladakh trip??

-Well, many of us want to overcome our fears, we want to come out of the comfort zones and live the life as free as a flying bird within the sublime spirit of adventure in the Himalayas.
+Well, many of us want to overcome our fears, we want to come out of the comfort zones and live life as free as a flying bird within the noble spirit of adventure in the Himalayas.